menus12/ML-Learn-2024/README.md

 After extending (left-joining) the combined materials dataframe to user materials, we also remove observations that do not contain text (meta-materials).

 Now we can observe that for the remaining relevant associations there is a huge spread in completion time (Appendix 1.
-Figure 1), so that there are observations where the completion time is over 200,000 minutes.
+Figure 1.1), so that there are observations where the completion time is over 200,000 minutes.

-However, before removing these extreme outliers, as we will treat each material type separately below, we first divide them into separate dataframes and then remove extreme outliers for each dataframe.
+However, before removing these extreme outliers (Appendix 1.
+Figure 1.2), as we will treat each material type separately below, we first divide them into separate data frames and then remove extreme outliers for each data frame.

 Additional assumptions are made for clearing:
  - Lectures with completion time <1 minute are considered skipped and removed.